openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 Daily Student Enrollment Chart
 ======================================

+The daily student enrollment chart is a stacked area chart: the filled area represents the total number of enrolled learners on a particular date.
+For courses that offer more than one enrollment option or track, different colors represent the number of students who are enrolled with each option.

+The chart currently includes these enrollment options and tracks, if they are offered for your course.

+* Honor certificate
+* Verified certificate
+* Professional education program

-Each marker on this chart represents the total number of enrolled learners on a particular date.
-Moving your cursor over the chart shows a tool tip with the enrollment count for each day.
+Moving your cursor over the chart shows a tool tip with the counts for each enrollment type, and the total enrollment, for each day.

-The chart includes enrollment data for every day, beginning with the automated enrollment of the course creator when the course was created in Studio.
+The chart includes enrollment data for every day, beginning with the first enrollment (typically of the course creator).
 This data is also available for review in tabular format and can be downloaded.

 A couple of examples of this chart follow for different courses.
-In the first example, you see the enrollment climb fairly steadily over a period of five months for a MOOC.
-The markers begin with 2 "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.
+In the first example, for a MOOC, you see enrollment climb fairly steadily over a period of several months.
+The markers begin with two "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.

 .. image:: ../images/enrollment_chart.png
- :alt: The Daily Student Enrollment chart for nearly six months.
-The periods
+ :alt: The Daily Student Enrollment chart for six months.
+The periods when the
-       when the rate of enrollment was greater are circled, and the tip for the course start date on October 24th is shown.
+       rate of enrollment was greater are circled.

 ..
 ColumbiaX/HIST1.1x/3T2014/enrollment/activity/